 For the most part, the cats stay hidden during the day and roam around at night.
 But, not all cats follow that rule.
 In fact, park guests often spot the feral cats sleeping around the park or wandering around the park property during the day.
 For that reason, and as general rule, Disney does not encourage guests to try to get too close, or even pet, the cats.They are better off remaining solitary, and admired from a distance.
 But, by all means, take some pictures!

 If by any chance a Disneyland cat starts getting too comfortable around park guests, Disney adopts the feline out to a Disney cast member.
 The same goes for any new litter of kitten accidentally born within any Disney property.
 So, don’t encourage the cats to lose their permanent home inside the happiest place on earth.

-If any of the Disneyland cats start to get too friednly around the park’s guests, or if a new cat litter is born, Disney made the decision to put them up for adoption to Disney cast members — So they are always part of the Disney family.
+If any of the Disneyland cats start to get too friendly around the park’s guests, or if a new cat litter is born, Disney made the decision to put them up for adoption to a Disney employee — So they are always part of the Disney family.

 Where to see the Disneyland cats online?

 And if you venture to The Cats of Disneyland webpage, you can find the purrfile [profile] of some of the cats like Ned, Lucian, Buford, Francisco and many others.

 Related: VIDEO: Disney Top 10 Cats

 Francisco is probably the park’s most famous, and easiest to spot cat!
 Francisco is a long-haired tortoiseshell most likely to be found around the Grizzly Peak across from Taste Pilot’s Grill at DCA.